When setting up a buffet table for a large crowd, chafing dishes are the only way to go!

 Chafing dishes make your buffet table look professional, appetizing and attractive.
 They also allow you to cook food ahead of time and place in the

-dishes just before your guests arrive--leaving you free to mingle with your guests.
+dishes just before your guests arrive--leaving you free to mix and mingle.

 Yes, chafing dishes are a party hosts' dream come true.